SynthBlade7/bank-simulator-cpp/README.md

 ## Known Limitations

-- **No persistence.** All data lives in memory for the duration of one run.
+- All data lives in memory for the duration of one run.
 Any customer or account created through the menu disappears when the program exits, only the hardcoded seed data reappears on the next run.
 - Interest is calculated on demand, not automatically applied to the balance over time.

 ## Possible Future Improvements